Factors Affecting The Cost Of Security Fencing

 - B) The potential damage done would not reach the cost of the fence.

-However, the damage that could be done in a water treatment works that supplies clean drinking water to 1.8 million people would warrant a LPS 1175 C5 fence, like a site of Essex and Suffolk Water.
+However, the damage that could be done in a water treatment works that supplies clean drinking water to 1.8 million people would warrant an LPS 1175 C5 fence, like a site of Essex and Suffolk Water.

 Certified Fences Are More Expensive

-Third party tested fencing systems provide specifiers and customers with peace of mind that products are going to perform as advertised.
+Third-party tested fencing systems provide specifiers and customers with peace of mind that products are going to perform as advertised.

-Tested fencing system often have an additional cost – this is because they have been through extrinsic testing programmes to be certified.
+Tested fencing systems often have an additional cost – this is because they have been through extrinsic testing programmes to be certified.
 In addition to this, to maintain the certification the company manufacturing these systems and the products are subject to continuous audits.

 However, going back to the value that certified products offer – With 95% of products that manufacturers put forward for the LPCB tests failing – you can see why it’s important for your peace of mind to choose tested solutions.